RyotaroHonda/MznStrHrTdc/README.md

-# AMANEQ Mezzanine Streaming Low-Resolution Tdc (Str-LRTDC)
+# AMANEQ Mezzanine Streaming High-Resolution Tdc (Str-HRTDC)

 This is the firmware for the mezzanine card.
 This is for AMANEQ, not working with HUL.